tom-pesso/tom-pesso.github.io/_pages/about.md

     btn_class: "btn--primary"
     excerpt: "I am a Ph.D. candidate in economics at University Pompeu Fabra in Barcelona, Spain. <br/> <br/>

-I am an macroeconomist interested in Fiscal Policy, Macroeconometrics and more generally Macroeconomic Policy Evaluation. <br/> <br/>
+I am a macroeconomist interested in Fiscal Policy, Macroeconometrics and more generally Macroeconomic Policy Evaluation. <br/> <br/>

 If you want to get in touch, please send me an email at [tom.pesso@upf.edu](mailto:tom.pesso@upf.edu)."
 ---